-By default, DP Platform includes an embedded PostgreSQL instance for testing and evaluation purposes only.
+By default, DP Platform includes PostgreSQL and MySQL databases.
+Note the embedded PostgreSQL instance is available for testing and evaluation purposes only.

-Note: You should configure your DP instance to use an external PostgreSQL instance.
+Note: You should configure your DP instance to use an external PostgreSQL or MySQL instance.
 We strongly recommend configuring DP Platform with an existing external database when running in production, and not use the embedded PostgreSQL.
+MySQL database is not supported as an Embedded Database.
 Refer to Configuring DP Platform for more information.

-Advanced: Add host entries to the DataPlane environment
+Related Tasks Advanced: Add host entries to the DataPlane environment Related reference DataPlane Support Matrix Enterprise LDAP requirements Related Information DataPlane Administration

-Related reference

-DataPlane Support Matrix

-Enterprise LDAP requirements

-DataPlane Administration